From signed agreement to first Weekly Pulse in under a week.

 Billing begins after the first Weekly Pulse is delivered.
 You're never paying for a system that hasn't started working.

-Works with any POS — Qu, Aloha, Toast, Square, Clover No installs, no API keys, no system changes Multi-store portfolios supported natively
+Works with any POS — Qu, Aloha, Toast, Square, Clover Zero IT involvement — no installs, no API keys, no integrations Multi-store portfolios supported natively

 Data isn't the problem.
 Knowing what worked is.